-Janine Elmrabti is the member of the Learning Support Department responsible for ensuring pupils are assessed for additional examination arrangements in accordance with Joint Council for Qualifications (JCQ) requirements.
+Janine Elmrabti (Exams Officer) is the member of the Learning Support Department responsible for ensuring pupils are assessed for additional examination arrangements in accordance with Joint Council for Qualifications (JCQ) requirements.
 The school follows the current JCQ guidance for Access Arrangements, Reasonable Adjustments and Special Considerations.
-Access arrangements and reasonable adjustments for Common Entrance and other senior school examinations or assessments are agreed with the relevant senior school concerned in consideration of the ISEB guidelines.
+Access arrangements and reasonable adjustments for PSB and any senior school examinations or assessments are agreed with the relevant senior school concerned in consideration of the ISEB guidelines.